Reducing the burden of restaurant finding for people with disabilities

 Because we did not have time to conduct user testings before the competition deadline, I decided to keep working on the project and conducted further testings and iterations over the summer of 2025!

-Final designs
+Final solution

 The prototype